 Well-Being

-At Bickerton Holy Trinity CE Primary School, we want our children to know how to build life-long happiness and feel safe and secure in school in whatever activity they are taking part in.
-As part of our PSCHE curriculum and our day to day practice, we develop self-regulation skills and emotional control for our pupils in a variety of ways.
+At Bickerton Holy Trinity CE Primary School, we want our children to feel safe, secure, and happy—whatever activity they are engaged in.
+As part of our PSHCE curriculum and through our everyday practice, we help pupils develop vital self-regulation and emotional awareness skills in a variety of meaningful ways.

 Tier 1: